bellingcat/vis-tj-kg-map-2022/README.md

 Optional GET parameters:
 1. `disable-scroll=1` - will disable auto-scroll on the left side panel - needed for `<iframe>` embeds.
 2. `ask-embeds=0` - will not show dialog to ask for embeds when clicking the actions menu for the first time.
+3. `no-cover=1` - will not show the initial cover pane